epurpur/epurpur.github.io/_posts/A-Guide-to-PyQGIS-3-aka-How-to-Help-Yourself:-part-2-A-Plan-of-Attack.md

 [Insert [dataProvider() image]

-The dataProvider method is particularly interesting because of what it returns, a QgsRasterDataProvider object, which I have highlighted in the image above.
+The dataProvider method is particularly interesting because of what it returns, a QgsDataProvider object, which I have highlighted in the image above.
+This will actually be a QgsRasterDataProvider object because I am working with a raster layer.
+In the code, you can now see I move on to working with the QgsRasterDataProvider object:

+    stats = provider.bandStatistics(1, QgsRasterBandStats.All)

+Let's keep in mind the original goal.
+I want to read the pixel values of cells in a raster layer, as I did in the properties
+> symbology tab of my raster layer.
+If you go to my [original StackOverflow thread](https://gis.stackexchange.com/questions/311047/pyqgis-raster-band-stats-access-pixel-values-of-raster-layer) I was lucky enough to receive several responses.
+Basically there are two trains of thought on this solution.
+But first, let's look at the bandStatistics() method I used above.
+Again, this method is inherited by QgsRasterDataProvider from its parent class, QgsRasterInterface.
+Let me show you another way to identify class inheritance, this time using the python documentation.
+The C++ inheritance diagrams are easier to understand, as they offer a nice visual, but below you can see I've identified the parent classes to QgsRasterInterface.

+[Insert QgsRasterDataProvider image]

+You will notice I included 2 arguments in the bandStatistics method > (1, QgsRasterBandStats.All).
+The documentation for the bandStatistics method is helpful (lucky us!) and explicitly states what we need to include as arguments and what those arguments should be:

+[Insert bandStatistics image]